-(iv) Custodial Credit Risk
+Custodial Credit Risk

 Custodial credit risk for investments is the risk that the Agency will not be able to recover the value of investment securities that are in the possession of an outside party.
-All securities owned by the Agency are deposited in the Agency's trustee bank with the exception of a money market account, LAIF, and CAMP funds that are deposited in the Agency's primary bank.
+All securities owned by the Agency are deposited in the Agency's trustee bank with the exception of a money market account deposited in the Agency's primary bank, and CAMP, LAIF, and OCIP funds.
 Securities are not held in broker accounts.